< back

 Business Challenge

-The airline was looking to improve the overall mobile app experience, drive customer loyalty and increase cross-sell opportunity, hence set up two parallel workstreams working on the app re-design of key journeys and the introduction of a series of new inflight features to personalise inflight experience via thoughtful enablement of technology on mobile app.
+The airline was looking to improve the overall mobile app experience, drive customer loyalty and increase cross-sell opportunity, hence looking to introduce a series of new inflight features to uplift and personalise inflight experience via thoughtful enablement of technology on mobile app.

 On-site duration: 9+ months